 Impact factor can also vary based on the number and types of articles a journal publishes.
 Review articles tend to be more heavily cited than research papers or short communications, so journals and annuals that publish many reviews will often have higher impact factors.
 Journals that publish only a few articles in a given year may also have disproportionately high impact factors.
 Similarly, one very highly cited paper in one year can temporarily skew a journal's impact factor.

 Impact factors for journals covered by Web of Science are published annually in InCites Journal Citation Reports.
 All WOS Source Journals are ranked within one or more relevant subject categories, such as CHEMISTRY, ORGANIC or SPECTROSCOPY.
 You can also compile customized lists.
-JCR also contains data on historical trends, immediacy index, cited half-life, etc.
+JCR also contains data on historical trends, immediacy index, cited half-life, etc. Impact Factors are only available for journals covered in the Science Citation Index-Expanded (SCIE) and Social Science Citation Index (SSCI), and only for titles that have at least three full years of citation data available.
+Impact Factors are not calculated for Arts & Humanities Citation Index (AHCI) journals.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.